Actionable Intelligence That Matters

 Type: Downloader

-GuLoader (also known as CloudEyE) is a prominent downloader that distributes other malware.
-Since 2020, the threat group behind GuLoader has added anti-analysis techniques to make it more difficult for security services to identify its attacks or devise countermeasures.
+GuLoader (also known as CloudEyE) is a prominent downloader that distributes additional malware.
+Since 2020, the threat group behind GuLoader has added anti-analysis techniques to make it more difficult for security services to identify its presence on a system or implement countermeasures.
 GuLoader commonly works in tandem with other malware, namely infostealers like FormBook, Agent Tesla and Remcos.

 -